PimousDev/JavaUtils/README.md

 # Java Utils [![License: LGPL v3](https://img.shields.io/badge/License-LGPL_v3-orange.svg)](COPYING.LESSER)
-Java Utils are build tools and utility librairies/classes to use in any java project.
-As in **Pimous Dev.** we only use our own productions, this repository contains everything needed to work without any build automation, dependency manager or general purpose librairies bundled with a lot of things we don't care about.
+Java Utils are build tools and utility libraries/classes to use in any java project.
+As in **Pimous Dev.** we only use our own productions, this repository contains everything needed to work without any build automation, dependency manager or general purpose libraries bundled with a lot of things we don't care about.

 So, these tools are usually updated when we need it.
 But, if you have any